 ~ Ofsted, 2021

-The easy-to-follow lesson plans equip teachers to confidently deliver PSHE lessons on topics not ordinarily taught in schools.
+They will equip teachers to confidently deliver PSHE lessons on topics not ordinarily taught in schools - including the harmful impact of pornography, defying social norms and objectification, and tackling misogyny.

 The session caught the full attention of our students as it spelt out clearly the science behind how pornography can have such a detrimental effect upon the teenage brain.
 It was clear through observing the session that the boys were fully engaged in what is a very sensitive topic.